Mixed Models with Multiple Instance Learning: INTRODUCTION

 Single-cell omics data have been instrumental in unveiling cellular heterogeneity, proving invaluable in studying human health and disease~\citep{perez2022single,ahern2022blood,vandereyken2023methods,lim2023transitioning}.
 Within these vast datasets, determining which cells are impacted by specific interventions or genetic variations is of utmost importance.
 However, drawing such associations at the single-cell level is statistically challenging, given the sparse nature of the data and the structured noise introduced by cellular dependencies within a sample~\citep{you2023modeling,cuomo2023single}.
 Traditional pooling procedures, such as the pseudo-bulk approach in single-cell RNA sequencing, sidestep these challenges but at the expense of overlooking key cell states~\citep{perez2022single,ahern2022blood,YazarOneK1K,janssens2021fully,lafarge2019capturing,ljosa2013comparison}.

-Multiple Instance Learning (MIL) provides a principled framework for modeling cellular heterogeneity through attention and has proven effective in several domains~\citep{Ilse2018attentionmil,additive_mil,ds_mil,bayes_mil, Shao2021transMIL}.
+Multiple instance learning provides a principled framework for modeling cellular heterogeneity through attention and has proven effective in several domains~\citep{Ilse2018attentionmil,additive_mil,ds_mil,bayes_mil, Shao2021transMIL}.
 Yet, its application to single-cell datasets has been limited.
 This might be attributed to the characteristic low signal-to-noise ratio of these datasets, a setting where simple models based on mean pooling and linear assumptions tend to perform adequately \citep{Crowell2020}.

-To bridge this gap, we introduce Generalized Multi-Instance Mixed Models (GMIL), a new framework marrying the robustness of the Generalized Linear Mixed Model (GLMM) with the MIL ability to model heterogeneity.
-Designed for robustness and efficiency in single-cell analyses, GMIL leverages cell embeddings from pre-trained unsupervised models~\citep{Theodoris2023,Cui2023,Doron2023} and integrates a simple attention-based MIL module into GLMMs, synthesizing the strengths of both frameworks.
-In extensive simulations and evaluations, we benchmarked GMIL against the GLMM and state-of-the-art MIL architectures.
-Across a spectrum of applications, spanning single-cell genomics to microscopy and reaching into histopathology, GMIL consistently outperformed other MIL implementations, underscoring that reduced complexity through principled model design can notably enhance results in these contexts.
+To bridge this gap, we introduce Mixed Models with Multiple Instance Learning (MixMIL), a new framework integrating the robustness of the Generalized Linear Mixed Model (GLMM) with the MIL ability to model heterogeneity.
+Designed for robustness and efficiency in single-cell analyses, MixMIL leverages cell embeddings from pre-trained unsupervised models~\citep{Theodoris2023,Cui2023,Doron2023} and integrates a simple attention-based MIL module into GLMMs, synthesizing the strengths of both frameworks.
+In extensive simulations and evaluations, we benchmarked MixMIL against the GLMM and state-of-the-art MIL architectures.
+Across a spectrum of applications, spanning single-cell genomics to microscopy and reaching into histopathology, MixMIL consistently outperformed other MIL implementations, underscoring that reduced complexity through principled model design can notably enhance results in these contexts.